Skip to content

 3. Search files by path or pattern.

 Item 4 (shell execution) is optional; DDx satisfies it fully.
 DDx is therefore a full-capability HELIX runtime.
-The DDx adapter may expose additional surfaces (bead tracker, execute-loop, metrics), but those are DDx extensions, not HELIX requirements.
+The DDx adapter may expose additional surfaces (bead tracker, ddx work, metrics), but those are DDx extensions, not HELIX requirements.

 Execute-loop result surface (DDx → HELIX skill)